src-d/blog/content/post/asdf.md

 * Uncompressed tensors can be [memory mapped](https://en.wikipedia.org/wiki/Memory-mapped_file) so that the operating memory consumption is very low with tiny performance penalty for sequential read and write.
 A killer feature if your tensors are big.
 * Data structure can be validated with YAML schemas.
 * Python and numpy arrays are first-class citizens.
-* The tags mechanism allows to extend for new binary data types easily.
+* The tagging mechanism allows to extend for new binary data types easily.
 Though it is rarely needed in practice.
 * The schema is there but is completely optional.

 ## Code examples